 Australia is playing its part in the global challenge to reduce greenhouse gas emissions.

 Australia is party to the Paris Agreement.
 The Paris Agreement came into force in 2016.
-It builds on ongoing international efforts to address climate change under the:
+It was a major step forward in international efforts to address climate change.
+Other international treaties are the:

 The Paris Agreement aims to strengthen the global response to the threat of climate change by: